A year-long learning community

 What Participants Say

 FFEC has been life changing for me in so many ways.
 I met a wonderful group of educators from a span of teaching experiences that will continue to be a great resource for collaboration.
 I developed a curiosity for identifying things in nature.
-I have altered my teaching to create stewards and introduce sustainability and aim to bring in aspects of climate change and sustainability with my younger students.
+I have altered my teaching to create stewards and introduce sustainability with my younger students.
 And, the emphasis on connections to outside partners allowed me to think about the community resources I can reach out to.

 Gathering Dates